Welcome to worship.

 Worship Leaders

-The Rev. Seth O’Kegley, celebrant
+The Rev. Seth O’Kegley, preaching

 Steven Burchard, Anita Lockwood, Chancel Choir, musicians